-New Testament; John 3
+The New Testament; John 3

 When Nicodemus told Jesus that he believed that Jesus had come from God because of the signs and wonders, Jesus told him that nobody would see the kingdom of God until they were born again.

-Confused, Nicodemus asked how a grown man can be born again, and Jesus explained that a person needs to be born again of water and in the Spirit of God in order to be able to see the kingdom of God.
+Confused, Nicodemus asked how a grown man can be born again, and Jesus explained that a person needs to be born again of water and in the Spirit of God, in order to be able to see the kingdom of God.

-It is important to be baptised in the name of God the Father, the Son and the Holy Spirit.
+It is important to be baptised in the name of the Father, the Son and the Holy Spirit.

-11. Jesus Calms The Storm
+11. Jesus Calms the Storm

 Jesus performed many great miracles and His disciples got to witness them!

-The New Testament; Matthew Chapter 8
+The New Testament; Matthew, Chapter 8

 Jesus and His disciples were travelling in a boat one night, and Jesus fell asleep after a tiring day of preaching to the people.
 Without any warning, a harsh storm came upon them, and they were terrified that they would drown.
 Out of fear they woke Jesus and asked Him to save them.